anupx73/react-bpcalc-k8s/README.md

 ## Overview

 This project demonstrates the use of microservice and its deployment to kubernetes.
-This frontend service is powered by ReactJS which provides a UI to POST data to backend service: http://localhost/api/bpcalc/.
+This frontend service is written in ReactJS to interact with backend service written in Go.

- * BP Calc Backend Service: Provides blood pressure category calculation based on inputs.
+ * BP Calc Backend Service: Provides blood pressure category calculation based on inputs and stores data in MongoDB.

-This project is created on top of ReactJS demo template.

 ## Useful Commands